htakemoto/wordpress-hosting/docs/README.md

 # (make sure group permissions i.e. 644 for file, 755 for folder under this directory)
 ll /var/www/sample.com
 ```

+Note: Repeat this step if you have another site(s)

 ## Import Existing WordPress